pinecone-io/hybrid-search-demo/README.md

 # Flask settings
 app = Flask(__name__)
 app.config['SECRET_KEY'] = 'YOUR_SECRET_KEY'
 </pre>
 In order to run this application locally, you must start flask from a terminal in the root directory of this project.
 Here is one example of activating the current python environment using conda, setting debug properties, and starting Flask:

 <pre>conda activate pinecone&&export FLASK_ENV=development&&export FLASK_DEBUG=1&&flask run</pre>

+If all is working correctly, you should be able to visit [http://127.0.0.1:5000](http://127.0.0.1:5000) and see the search UI.
+Try some searches while adjusting the alpha value to any number between 0 and 1.

+_A lower value closer to 0 is considered more lexical or keyword oriented.
+A higher value closer to 1 is more semantic and gives more weight to the meaning of the words rather than the more exact matching of the terms that lexical is suited for._

 ### Resources